swseighman/PythonIntro/basics/loops/README.md

 ```
 pepperoni is the best!
-I can`t wait to try pepperoni.
+I can`t wait to try a pepperoni pizza.

 sausage is the best!
-I can`t wait to try sausage.
+I can`t wait to try a sausage pizza.

 cheese is the best!
-I can`t wait to try cheese.
+I can`t wait to try a cheese pizza.

 Thank you chef, that pizza was great!
 ```